kasparas0114/EECS314-BinaryFun/ASSO-DOCS/FinalReport.md

 ![Image of Single Player Activity Diagram](https://github.com/kasparas0114/EECS314-BinaryFun/blob/master/ASSO-DOCS/Diagrams/ActivityDiagramSinglePlayer.jpg)

-And last but not least, multiplayer mode activity, where user can create a room, play with a random player, or join the existing room.
+And last but not least, multiplayer mode activity, where user can create a room waiting for an opponent, play with a random player, or join the existing room.

 ![Image of Multiplayer Activity Diagram](https://github.com/kasparas0114/EECS314-BinaryFun/blob/master/ASSO-DOCS/Diagrams/ActivityDiagramMultiplayer.jpg)

 ##Development View
 The development view illustrates a system from porgrammer's perspective, it is all about software management.
 This view uses UML Component diagram to describe system components.
 It is primarily for developers who will be building the software.
 In our diagrams we show dependencies and relationships between modules and how they are organized.
-Our application's engine is using Database service, Juxtapose Service, Game module and android as an operating system for this application.
+Our application's engine is using Database service, Juxtapose Service, Game module and android as an operating system to lounch and se this application.

 ![Image of Component Diagram] (https://github.com/kasparas0114/EECS314-BinaryFun/blob/master/ASSO-DOCS/Diagrams/ComponentDiagram.jpg)

 ##Physical View
 The physical view describes the system from a system engineer's point of view.
 How sofware and hardware are connected to each other.
 What our system nodes (harware or sofware) are dependent on.
-UML diagram we used to analyse this view is Deployment Diagram.
+UML diagram we used to analyse this view was Deployment Diagram.
 So at first, game is dependent on database and contrary.

 ![Image of Deployment Diagram Game Database] (https://github.com/kasparas0114/EECS314-BinaryFun/blob/master/ASSO-DOCS/Diagrams/DeploymentGameDatabase.jpg)